shellpwn-in/S.H.E.L.L-CTF-2022/rev/keygen/Solution/Solution.md

 Checking license: givemetheflag
 Wrong!!!
 ```
-so if we a strings command to print the printable characters
+so if we use strings command to print the printable characters,

 ```
 /lib64/ld-linux-x86-64.so.2